-form of low-interest-bearing, long-term redeemable security, which could be issued by IREDA/MNRE for RE projects.
+A form of low interest bearing long-term redeemable security, which could be issued by IREDA/ MNRE for Renewable Energy Projects.
 Analogy: Infrastructure Bond/Gold Bonds.

-These would adhere to the boundary conditions specified and would be available individually or in combination (to the borrowers, in case of credit-linked subsidy) through all channel partners, in addition to any fiscal benefits available to the sector.
+6.2 These would adhere to the boundary conditions specified and would be available individually or in combination, (to the borrowers, in case of credit-linked subsidy) through all channel partners, in addition to any fiscal benefits available to the sector.